 1. Enterprise Health Record

 Electronic Health Records (EHR) are digital versions of patients’ medical records and health information.
 They contain comprehensive and up-to-date information about a patient’s medical history, diagnoses, medications, allergies, immunizations, laboratory results, and other relevant health data.
-Electronic Health Records are a replacement of the traditional pen and paper method of storing patient data.
+EHRs replace the traditional pen-and-paper method of storing patient data.

 To implement effective in-app EHR training to boost EHR adoption, consider implementing a digital adoption platform such as Whatfix.
 Whatfix’s in-app guidance allows you to generate custom onboarding flows that overlay on top of your software.
 Furthermore, customized tooltips, popup recommendations, and a self-help widget pull data from your knowledge base to support employees all the way through the software adoption process.